UBC-MDS/ds-toolbox/chapters/en/module4.md

 </choice>

-The `.gitignore` file itself needs to be committed, and is thus version-controlled.
+The `.gitignore` file itself can be committed and pushed to a remote repository.

 <choice id="2">

 <opt text="True" correct="true">
-Right, <code>.gitignore</code> is not ignored itself.
+Yes, <code>.gitignore</code> is like any other file in your repository, so if you want to share it with your collaborators, you need to commit it and push it to the remote repository.
 </opt>

 <opt text="False">
-Remember that you need to do "add" and "commit" <code>.gitignore</code> with Git?
+<code>.gitignore</code> is like any other file in your repository, so if you want to share it with your collaborators, you need to commit it and push it to the remote repository.
 </opt>
 </choice>
 </exercise>